vpangaldus/gen-cmakelists/README.md

 ```
 ## Usage
 The script will generate CMakeLists.txt for C++ project.
 It, by default, uses CMake 3.11 and C++14 standard.
 Currently, it only targets linux.
+User is still expected to modify and adjust all the neccessary information such as library name, path to library and so on.
+The script will help only on the repetitive stuffs.

 To get help:
 ```